CaiLab-neuro/Video_Synchronizer/README.md

 `Video_Synchronizer` aligns multimodal recordings across cameras using audio, then maps the synchronized cut boundaries back to gaze/world timestamp files.

 This folder contains the synchronization stage of the GBAT workflow.
-The alignment scripts assume video filenames follow a `{subject}_{camera}.mp4` naming pattern, while `extract_audios_1.py` can extract audio from any supported video filename.
+The alignment scripts assume filenames follow a `{subject}_{camera}...` naming pattern, where `{camera}` is a camera ID string such as `child`, `parent`, or `side`.
+Those names are examples, not the only camera IDs accepted by the code.

 ## Main Scripts